 Local Accounts may also be abused to elevate privileges and harvest credentials through OS Credential Dumping.
 Password reuse may allow the abuse of local accounts across a set of machines on a network for the purposes of Privilege Escalation and Lateral Movement.

 Ensure that local administrator accounts have complex, unique passwords across all systems on the network.

 |M1026||Privileged Account Management||

 Audit local accounts permission levels routinely to look for situations that could allow an adversary to gain wide access by obtaining credentials of a privileged account.
-These audits should check if new local accounts are created that have not be authorized.
-Implementing LAPS may help prevent reuse of local administrator credentials across a domain.
+Limit the usage of local administrator accounts to be used for day-to-day operations that may expose them to potential adversaries.